2.14 Persons posing a risk to children

 - Very high: an imminent risk of serious harm.
 The potential event is more likely than not to happen imminently and the impact would be serious.

 Risk is categorised by reference to the potential subject of the harm.
 The potential subjects may be children, who may be vulnerable to harm of various kinds, including violent or sexual behaviour, emotional harm or neglect.
-In this context Multi-Agency Public Protection Arrangements (MAPPA) works closely with Local Safeguarding Children Boards to ensure the best local joint arrangements can be made for any individual child.
+In this context Multi-Agency Public Protection Arrangements (MAPPA) works closely with local safeguarding partners to ensure the best local joint arrangements can be made for any individual child.

 Only an analysis of the context and seriousness of the offence(s) linked to an analysis of the current circumstances will enable professionals to make a valid assessment of risk.
 These may include: